iit-DLSLab/dls2_ros2_interface/README.md

     - launch the integration_service using one of the available yaml file in /opt/integration_service/dls2_ros2_bridge/config

         `integration-service $DEFAULT_CONFIG/<file_name>.yaml`

+Notice that you need to launch an integration-service per topic.

 # Examples
 The examples folder provides a set of example to interface a ROS2 node with DLS2.